-Working independent of time and place is often applied by companies where the majority of the staff have fixed workstations.
+Hybrid working is often applied by companies where the majority of the staff have fixed workstations.
 In lots of organisations, knowledge is available in digital form 24/7.
-This is an important precondition for being able to work independent of time and place.
-Working independent of time and place can be implemented by, for instance, introducing smart work schedules combined with other working hours (outside the rush hours), introducing flexible workstations and/or using new means of communication.
+This is an important precondition for hybrid working.
+Hybrid working can be implemented by, for instance, introducing smart work schedules combined with other working hours (outside the rush hours), introducing flexible workstations and/or using new means of communication.